 An eCheck, like an ACH transfer, is classified as an electronic funds transfer (EFT).
 EFT is a broad term that also applies to PayPal payments, wire transfers, and more.
 However, eChecks and ACH transfers are not the same as PayPal or wire transfers, as both of these are processed through the Automated Clearing House.
 Both eChecks and ACHs are processed in batches, which means they have less of a processing fee than wire transfers do.

-Similarly, eChecks and ACH payments also have less of a fee than credit card payments.
+Similarly, eChecks and an ACH transaction also have smaller fees than credit card payments.
 For eChecks, processing fees may be very low, in some cases mere pennies.
 This makes it an attractive option for businesses that have to accept and process multiple payments each month.
 This may be the case if you use a subscription billing model.

 How to Pay with eCheck